singh-man/books/crackingTheCoding/18_advancedTopics.md

 2. Each machine starts running the user-provided Map program.
 3. The Map program takes some data and emits a <key, value> pair.
 4. The system-provided Shuffle process  reorganizes  the data so that all <key, value> pairs associated with a given key go to the same machine, to be processed by Reduc e.
-5. The user-provided Reduce  program takes a key and a set of associated values and "reduces"them in some way, emitting a new key and value.
+5. The user-provided Reduce  program takes a key and a set of associated values and "reduces" them in some way, emitting a new key and value.
 The results of this might be fed back into the Reduce program for more reducing.

 The typical example of using MapReduce-basically  the "Hello World" of MapReduce-is counting the frequency of words within a set of documents.